-This document sets out the measures undertaken by the Cruising Association to ensure the safety of its staff, members and visitors/patrons when re-opening the Galley.
+With the Galley (bar and restaurant) now fully open for drinks and food at CA House, this document sets out the measures undertaken by the Cruising Association to ensure the safety of its staff, members and visitors/patrons.

-- The Galley kitchen will undergo a deep clean prior to re-opening on 4th July 2020.
-All out of date stock will be removed in line with waste management guidelines.
+- The Galley kitchen underwent a deep clean prior to re-opening on 4th July 2020.
+All out of date stock was removed in line with waste management guidelines.

-- Galley staff will undergo COVID-19 related training, including hygiene, food preparation, social distancing and what to do if they become sick.
+- Galley staff undertook COVID-19 related training, including hygiene, food preparation, social distancing and what to do if they become sick.
+This training is refreshed regularly.

-- A one-way system with appropriate signage will be implemented.
+- A one-way system with appropriate signage has been implemented.

-- Regular pest control checks have been undertaken by Rentokil in the last month and will continue going forward.
+- Regular pest control checks have been undertaken by Rentokil and will continue going forward.

-- Chlorination of the hot water tanks will be undertaken to remove the risk of legionella.
+- Chlorination of the hot water tanks have been undertaken to remove the risk of legionella.

 - The kitchen’s extraction unit has recently been cleaned (contractor: Rentokil) to increase ventilation and adhere to the required hygiene standards.